Velim (Kolín District): Etymology

 The oldest name of the village was Velyně.
 It was derived from the personal name Vela, meaning "Vela's hamlet".
 In the second half of the 14th century, the name was distorted to Velim and this form then completely prevailed.

 Geography

 Velim is located about 7 km northwest of Kolín and 40 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Velim is in a deed of King John of Bohemia from 1323.
 According to legend, Velim was first mentioned in 999, when Duke Boleslaus II donated the area to his son Oldřich.
 The railway was built in 1843.
-The construction of the railway started the development of the village and industrialization.
+The construction of the railway started the development of the village and industrialisation.

 Economy

 Velim is known for the Velim test centre, a railway rolling stock testing facility operated by VUZ (Railway Research Institute).

 Transport

 Velim is located on the Prague–Kolín railway line.